apostrophecms/passport-bridge/README.md

 are calling, but most will return a `401` status code in this situation.

 To simplify this flow, use `withAccessToken`.
-Here is an example where the Octokit API is used.
+Here is an example where the github Octokit API is used.
 The API request in the nested function is first made with the existing access token.
 If an exception with a `status` property equal to `401` is thrown, the token is refreshed and updated, and the nested function is invoked again with the new token.
 If the refreshed access token also fails with a `401`, the error is